PDFs by language

-Do help the quitter with a few chores, some child care, cooking – whatever will help lighten the stress of quitting.
+Do help the person who's quitting with a few chores, some child care, cooking, running errands – whatever will help lighten the stress of quitting.

-Do celebrate along the way.
+Do celebrate progress along the way.
 Quitting smoking is a BIG DEAL!

-Don’t doubt the smoker’s ability to quit.
-Your faith in them reminds them they can do it.
+Don’t doubt their ability to quit.
+Your faith in the person who's quitting helps remind them they can do it.

 Don’t judge, nag, preach, tease, or scold.
-This may make the smoker feel worse about him or herself.
+This may make the person who's quitting feel worse.
 You don’t want your loved one to turn to a cigarette to soothe hurt feelings.

-Don’t take the quitter’s grumpiness personally during their nicotine withdrawal.
-Tell them that you understand the symptoms are real and remind them that they won’t last forever.
-The symptoms usually get better in about 2 weeks.
+Don’t take grumpiness personally when the person who's quitting is having nicotine withdrawal.
+Tell them you understand the symptoms are real and remind them that they won’t last forever.
+The symptoms usually get better in a few weeks.

 Don’t offer advice.
 Just ask how you can help with the plan or program they are using.

 Don’t assume that they will start back smoking like before.
 A “slip” (taking a puff or smoking a cigarette or 2) is pretty common when a person is quitting.

 Do remind the person who's quitting how long they went without a cigarette before the slip.